volopasse/Ramblings-of-a-hackintosher/Experiment.md

 - After patching it, install the patched installer then reboot.
 - Now open `Run.command` again, press `P` and `Set to Current Build Number`
 - Wait till it's done and reboot again.
 Now older Web Driver should working!
+- Disable Automatically check for updates on NVIDIA Driver Manager.